sjanhunen/dokimazo/papers/one-question.rst

    - David's focus on God's heart kept him on track despite many failures
    - Saul had a focus on the external that led him down the road of jealously and hatred
    - Solomon's pursuit of wisdom led him astray in some ways

+Bring in Romans to show the transition that takes place from Romans 7 to Romans 8.
+David asked God to create a clean heart in him.

 The Greatest Prayer